lucascicco/TASK-APP-NODE-JS-MONGODB/README.md

 Criado por, Lucas Vitor.

---ENGLISH---

-# TASK-APP
-## BACK-END NON-RELATIONAL BANK
+## ENGLISH - BACK-END NON-RELATIONAL DATABASE

 Application created on the basis of Javascript with the backend Node.JS using mongoDB as the main database.